 Lets look at economics.
 The GDP per capita of the USA (1998 estimate $31,500) is at a level where its citizens have more disposable income than anywhere else in the world.
 This is important too, as disposable income is directly proportional to money spent on gambling!

-Obviously, this is a serious consideration in any overall business model when it comes to internet gambling revenue.
+Obviously, this is a serious consideration in any overall business model when it comes to online wagering revenue.
 However, recent policy decisiond by issuing banks that use Visa and Mastercard have negatively affected North American Gaming revenues.
 As such, Europe has now become the "new frontier" for internet gaming.

-Most Online Gambling Software Providers have software that recognize the Internet Protocal (IP) address.
+Most Internet Gambling Software Providers have software that recognize the Internet Protocal (IP) address.
 The IP address is like a phone number.
 It tells other computers exactly where you are in the world.

-The Online Casino Software would be programmed to block out IP addresses based in the USA/Canada.
+The Internet Casino Software would be programmed to block out IP addresses based in the USA/Canada.
 In addition, the software would not accept any credit card with a USA/Canadian billing or mailing address.

-Most internet casinos offer "Play for Fun" to customers blocked from gambling.
+Most online casinos offer "Play for Fun" to customers blocked from gambling.
 For those individuals, the game would operate similar to casino software bought in a computer store.